RestDocArchive/specification/specification.md

 RestDoc is designed to be extensible.
 Therefore any additional fields not named in this specification MUST be ignored by implementations that do not understand them.
 But implementations MUST NOT rely on any additional fields to be RestDoc compliant.
 Extensions MUST NOT change the meaning of fields defined in this specification.

-An extension may for example defined other validation types than "match" but must not change the behavior of the type "match".
+An extension may for example defined other validation types than _match_ but must not change the behavior of the type _match_.

 ### 6.2 Naming conventions